pass/policies/refund.md

 # A fair refund policy.

 Bad refund policies are infuriating.
-You feel like the company is just trying to rip you off.
+You feel like PASS Training & Compliance is just trying to rip you off.
 We never want our customers to feel that way, so our refund policy is simple: If you're ever unhappy with PASS Training & Compliance, for any reason, just contact [our support team][support] and we'll take care of you.

 ## Get in touch